miksel1/testing-extension-time-main/README.md

+# READ THIS!!!
+THIS IS NOT MINE!
+THIS WAS REDSTONESC'S REPO!

 # Guide on how to add it in your own mod!
 So, what you'd need to do is:
 * create media folder in openfl folder (source/openfl/media/)